 - Intercultural communications specialist

 Students who obtain an M.A. in Communication tend to further their careers in education and business.
 This degree may lead to positions as:

 - Marketing managers

 Employment Outlook and Salary Information

-Marketing managers could see employment opportunities grow 9% from 2014 to 2024, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-In comparison, employment could increase by 7% for public relations managers and 5% for sales managers during that same period.
+Marketing managers could see employment opportunities grow 8% from 2018 to 2028, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+Employment could also increase by 8% for public relations managers and 5% for sales managers during that same period.

 Continuing Education Information